MCMC Should Mix: Learning Energy-Based Model with Neural Transport Latent Space MCMC: Introduction

-Accepting the fact that MCMC sampling is not mixing, contrastive divergence \cite{tieleman2008training} initializes finite step MCMC from the observed examples, so that the learned model is admittedly biased from the MLE.
-Recently, \cite{nijkamp2019learning} proposes to initialize short-run MCMC from a fixed noise distribution, and shows that even though the learned EBM is biased, the short-run MCMC can be considered a valid model that can generate realistic examples.
+Accepting the fact that MCMC sampling is not mixing, contrastive divergence \citep{tieleman2008training} initializes finite step MCMC from the observed examples, so that the learned model is admittedly biased from the MLE. \citet{du2020improved} improves contrastive divergence by initializing MCMC from augmented samples.
+Recently, \citet{nijkamp2019learning} proposes to initialize short-run MCMC from a fixed noise distribution, and shows that even though the learned EBM is biased, the short-run MCMC can be considered a valid model that can generate realistic examples.
 This partially explains why EBM learning algorithm can synthesize high quality examples even though the MCMC does not mix.
 However, the problem of non-mixing MCMC remains unsolved.
-Without proper MCMC sampling, the theory and practice of learning EBM is on a very shaky ground.
-The goal of this paper is to address this problem.
+Without proper MCMC sampling, the theory and practice of learning EBMs is on a very shaky ground.
+The goal of this paper is to address the problem of MCMC mixing, which is important for proper learning of EBMs.
+The subpar quality of synthesis of our approach is a concern, which we believe may be addressed with recent flow architectures~\citep{durkan2019neural} and jointly updating the flow model in future work.
+We believe that fitting EBMs properly with mixing MCMC is crucial to downstream tasks that go beyond generating high-quality samples, such as out-of-distribution detection and feature learning.
+We will investigate our model on those tasks in future work.